ojotuno/rt/README.md

  `args`

 > the "args" keyword contains the value of the arguments being the first position the first argument, not the name of the binary.

-For example:
+ `$(ENV)`

+> Get the value of the environmente variable ENV

 ```
 $rt filename1 value2
 print args[0] # this prints filename1